• Home

 No music therapy session is the same.
 Each session is individualized using a strengths-based approach to address needs and goal areas.
 Some sessions look very active while other sessions are sedentary.
 Interventions are targeted to use music as a motivating medium to address the goals.

-Music therapy is for anyone who is looking to develop generalized skills through music from birth to death (including neonatal music therapy to hospice care and all stages of life in between).
+Music therapy is for anyone who is looking to develop generalized skills through music from birth to death.

 -intellectual disabilities/cognitive impairments